-Think about it: the clothes you are wearing could have been made in Vietnam, your cell phone may have been assembled in China, and the food you ate for lunch may have been shipped in from Europe.
+What does this mean for you?
+Think about it: the clothes you are wearing could have been made in Vietnam, your cell phone may have been assembled in China and the food you ate for lunch may have been shipped from Europe or Latin America.
 International business is a part of everyday life, whether we realize it or not.

+What does this major look like?
 There are five categories of courses in the IBLC major: language, country-specific culture, the business core, required international business courses, and international business electives.

 IBLC majors must take foreign language courses through the 300 level in order be introduced to the basic vocabulary of business.
 Click here to learn about the 11 languages offered at John Carroll.
 You’ll also take two courses that focus on some aspect of the culture of the country associated with that language.
 In these classes you’ll cover contemporary political, social, and/or economic factors through a historical and/or cultural perspective, allowing you to see how the country became what it is today.